 Equal opportunities, family-friendliness and freedom from discrimination are crucial preconditions for an innovative research culture, a stimulating teaching atmosphere, and a productive working environment.
 The Equal Opportunities Office at Leipzig University offers doctoral candidates an extensive range of advisory and support services.

 Advisory services for doctoral candidates are available from Leipzig Student Services in a collaborative project with the Faculty of Medicine.
 Individual consultations are possible with or without an appointment.

-The University has appointed independent third parties to mediate in conflict situations involving doctorates.
+The University has appointed independent conciliators to mediate in conflict situations involving doctorates.
 They are bound to secrecy with respect to third parties and can be contacted for advice and mediation.

 Leipzig University Library supports doctoral candidates in their research and publication work and offers them further services.
 Your free library card grants you a higher borrowing limit, a longer standard borrowing period and the option of borrowing non-circulating resources on a short-term basis.
 Workstations are available in the workroom for doctoral students and individual work booths for 12-month reservations at various locations.
 The University Library also offers special workshops for doctoral students and advises on topics such as open access and publication.

 The University’s Department of Research Services is responsible for research funding and application advice, transfer, and our external funding service.
 Its staff offer a one-stop service from application advice to project completion, combining their expertise on the rules and regulations of the various funding institutions.
 The Department of Research Services provides detailed information, forms and agreement templates on the intranet.